zagorky/rsschool-cv/cv.md

 ### About me:

-I've been learning programming since december 2023, but I'm interested in programming since I was a teenager.
-I used to customize my blog and liked to digging into the code and analizing the code on the other pages to understand how it works.
+I've been learning programming since December 2023, but I've been interested in programming since I was a teenager.
+I used to customize my blog and liked digging into the code and analizing the code on the other pages to understand how it works.
 In general, I've been working as a Purchasing Director in the mid-sized Optical store chain for 8 years.
 While I work here, I always study.
 It's my habit.
 So I'm sure I'll continue to learn new things and I think it's nesessary feature for programmer.

 ### Skills: